Cecil Frederick King: Honours and awards

 2nd Lt. (temp.
 Capt.)
 Cecil Frederick King, M.C.

-He is a fine leader who at all times shows great gallantry and skill in manoeuvring; his energy and keenness have brought his flight to a high standard of efficiency.
-He frequently descends to low altitudes to obtain good results from bombing, and shooting, and on several occasions he has brought down enemy aeroplanes.
+According to the London Gazette, "[King] is a fine leader who at all times shows great gallantry and skill in manoeuvring; [King]'s energy and keenness have brought his flight to a high standard of efficiency.
+[King] frequently descends to low altitudes to obtain good results from bombing, and shooting, and on several occasions [King] has brought down enemy aeroplanes."